Meet Ali Dunnell the artist behind Travels with my Art

 Twenty years ago, after completing my art history degree at university, I set off on a gap year travelling independently around the world.
 My gap year evolved into a gap decade, and I spent the rest of my twenties exploring Asia, North Africa, North America, South America, Europe, Australia and Oceania as solo female traveller.
 To help fund my travels, I trained as a teacher, and taught overseas in Portugal, Poland, Syria, Egypt and Hong Kong as well as in England, in London, Cambridge and Nottingham.

-In my early thirties I returned to England and retrained as a journalist and worked on newspapers and local radio stations in Yorkshire in England.
-Here I also met my husband and we had our three children.
+In my early thirties I returned to England and retrained as a journalist, working on newspapers and local radio stations in Yorkshire, where I also met my husband and we had our three children.
 But soon the travel bug bit again, and we decided to work abroad, to give our children a taste of international life and an experience of different cultures.
-So, for the last seven years we have been living as an expat family, first in Sweden, then in East Africa in Tanzania and Kenya, and now back in Stockholm.
+So, for the last seven years we have been living as an expat family, first in Sweden, then in East Africa; in Tanzania and Kenya, and now back in Stockholm.

 Sketching and painting have always stayed close to my heart and I have built up a large number of sketchbooks, paintings, photo albums, USB sticks and memory cards – sometimes exhibiting and selling my work too.